CollaboRateMgmt/CollaboRate/README.md

 - Share work among many
 - Fair financials
 - Fair risk sharing
-- Reduced risk of technology and project knowledge
+- End the risk and barrier of technical and project knowledge
 - Superior intellectual property security

 Lets have a closer look at each solution.